wizgurl101/Battleship/README.md

 - Refactor code on re-painting the ships on the board
 - make the GUI responsive
 - let user change the ship orientation

+## Instructions if you want to play ;D
+Download both jar files and make sure they are in the same directory
+- Click on server driver jar file to start the server
+- then click the game by clicking the client driver jar file
+- you need to click the client jar again to open a second window

 ## Screenshots
 <p align="center">